-Back in the the 70’s, Tioman Island was chosen as one of the world’s most beautiful islands in the world by TIME Magazine, which contributed to its popularity, giving rise to the area’s development and rather good improvements in its tourism infrastructure.
+Back in the the 70’s, Tioman island was chosen as one of the world’s most beautiful islands in the world by TIME Magazine, which contributed to its popularity, giving rise to the area’s development and rather good improvements in its tourism infrastructure.

-What to Do on Tioman Island
+What to Do in Tioman Island

 Wear good hiking shoes and take plenty of water!
 The leaves are wet and slippery and we tripped over and slipped several times!
-It is easy to stay on the correct trail if you always follow the black electricity cables running through its length.
+It is easy to stay on the correct trail if you always follow the black electricity cables running along its length.

 After a while, we exchanged activities and I went in search of the coral garden on the left side of the beach which was truly beautiful.
 Unfortunately, our underwater photos were lost when our SD card become corrupted!
 Nikki went to explore the left side of the beach and as I laid down my towel to start a second sunbathing session, a tidal wave completely soaked the towel and many of our belongings (yay for dry bags!) making me realise that the tide was coming in rapidly.